|

 293. dalmatian

-a large breed having a smooth white coat with black or brown spots; originated in Dalmatia
+a medium to large dog with a smooth, white coat and black or brown spots

 294. damn